 SPRAY CHALK TIP:

-Spray chalk works well with templates.
+Spray chalk works well with templates to create incredibly easy chalk drawings.
 Simply draw and cut out templates from heavy poster paper from the dollar store.

 We made star templates…